geo-tp/Alpha-archives-website/backend/utils/database_builder/README.md

 Installation
 -----------

-it was created with `pyton 3.10.6`
+Created with `pyton 3.10.6`
 Dependencies are stored into the general `requirement.txt` from `backend/`

 How to use
 -----------

-Set path and other informations to `constants.py` if needed. run `python main.py`
+Set path and other informations to `config.py`. run `python main.py`

-It will generate hash, thumbnail, filepath, filetype, parent and save it into File model
+It will generate hash, thumbnail, filepath, filetype, parent and save it into File table

 backend/file/models.py
 ```